Corrective Diffusion Language Models: Introduction

 \section{Introduction}

-Autoregressive (AR) language models have long been the dominant paradigm for text generation by predicting tokens from left to right~\citep{achiam2023gpt, guo2025deepseek, comanici2025gemini, yang2025qwen3technicalreport, grattafiori2024llama3herdmodels}.
+Autoregressive (AR) language models dominate text generation by predicting tokens from left to right~\citep{achiam2023gpt, guo2025deepseek, comanici2025gemini, yang2025qwen3technicalreport, grattafiori2024llama3herdmodels}.
 Recently, diffusion language models (DLMs) have emerged as a structurally distinct alternative, replacing causal generation with an iterative denoising process over complete sequences~\citep{nie2025largelanguagediffusionmodels, ye2025dream7bdiffusionlarge, labs2025mercuryultrafastlanguagemodels, song2025seeddiffusionlargescalediffusion, zhu2025lladamoesparsemoediffusion}.
 This non-causal formulation decouples token predictions across positions and enables parallel generation~\citep{kang2025parallelbench}.
 Beyond differences in sampling efficiency and generation dynamics, this structural distinction endows DLMs with a capability that AR models fundamentally lack: the ability to directly refine an existing sequence through localized, iterative revisions~\citep{wang2025remasking, peng2025path}.
 Because arbitrary positions can be modified without regenerating the entire context, DLMs are naturally suited for correcting errors in place and progressively improving a complete input.
-In AR models, later predictions are conditioned on earlier outputs, so an error at an early position propagates forward and cannot be corrected without regenerating the remaining sequence.
-This sequential dependency makes localized revision difficult.
-In contrast, diffusion language models decouple predictions across positions, enabling targeted refinement beyond left-to-right generation.
+In AR models, later predictions are conditioned on earlier outputs due to causal dependency, restricting an earlier-occurred error from being regenerated when the model propagates forward.
+This sequential dependency lacks the mechanism for in-place correction.
+In contrast, DLMs decouple predictions across positions, enabling targeted refinement beyond left-to-right generation.